 On the top of the cyclone the dynamic separator A 301 will restrict the fine polymer entrained by the superheated vapours flowing out to the scrubber C 301.

-The controller FRC 2201 calls fresh propylene to the primary flash pipe, when the flow rate of the vapours flowing from V 301 is reduced to values dangerous for the transfer of the polymer in the flash pipe.
+The controller FIC 2201 calls fresh propylene to the primary flash pipe, when the flow rate of the vapours flowing from V 301 is reduced to values dangerous for the transfer of the polymer in the flash pipe.

 The Vortex flow meter is continuously flushed with vapour propylene.

-The polymer is discharged under level control (LRC 2201) through the bottom vee-ball towards the bag filters F 301, operating at low pressure.
+The polymer is discharged under level control (LIC 2201) through the bottom vee-ball towards the bag filters F 301, operating at low pressure.
 The high pressure difference existing between the two equipment permits the transfer.

 The manual valve will be opened on the line between the top and the bottom of the cyclone only in case of running at reduced capacity in order to help the transfer of the polymer.